chymaera96/GraFP/README.md

 ## Citation

-If you use this code in repository, please cite our paper:
+If you use this code in repository, please cite our paper.
+Citation details will be made available soon!